getsolus/solus-site.github.io/content/blog/2015/11/2015-11-29-this-week-in-solus-install-12/index.md

 #### Goofiboot

 The Solus Project has forked gummiboot, which is now considered dead upstream, to ensure we (**as in the entire Linux community, not just the Solus community**) have a separate and independent bootloader that provides the necessary features and distribution support that should be expected from a responsible upstream.
-[Goofiboot](https://github.com/solus-project/goofiboot), as the fork is named, is [already being used in production](https://plus.google.com/+Solus-Project/posts/WJJESPrv5yi) on our new daily image (as also stated in the New Daily section below) and according to Ikey:
+[Goofiboot](https://github.com/solus-project/goofiboot), as the fork is named, is already being used in production on our new daily image (as also stated in the New Daily section below) and according to Ikey:

 > One of the nasty problems we hit in the past with gummiboot was actually **case sensitivity**.
 The EFI System Partition is FAT32, which is case insensitive, but sadly, preserves case.
 We've encountered multiple instances now whereby various standardised directories used the wrong case, which caused installation to fail.

-{{< relimg "JPL-Celebration-at-Mars-Landing.gif" >}}

 **This issue is now resolved.**